reviews

 the easiest rating is a "no notes"!

-(read: 2023) an example of "no notes" would be "THE TRAVELLING CAT CHRONICLES". it was difficult to think of any weak spots significant enough to be worth mentioning and the build up to the end had me bawling my eyes out for kid you not 5 hours straight.. the storytelling i thought was pretty unique too, since we follow the main character's life without even really being in his point of view and instead seeing how all the people throughout different periods of his life see him both today in their reunion and in retrospect through their shared stories! it was also awfully bittersweet, so much so that you pick up on it and start anticipating something bad happening, but then it still hits just as hard when it finally happens. maybe because it was so bittersweet...
+(read: 2023) an example of "no notes" would be "THE TRAVELLING CAT CHRONICLES". it was difficult to think of any weak spots significant enough to be worth mentioning and the build up to the end had me bawling my eyes out for 5 (five) hours straight.. the storytelling i thought was pretty unique too, since we follow the main character's life without even really being in his point of view and instead seeing how all the people throughout different periods of his life see him both today during their reunion and in retrospect through their shared stories! it was awfully bittersweet, so much so that you pick up on it and start anticipating something bad happening, but then it still hits just as hard when it finally happens. maybe because it was so bittersweet...

 sometimes there's not much that sets apart a 5 star from a 4 star, because the "favourite" definition may buff up something higher, even if technically speaking it had its flaws.